-Alaska North Slope oil prices averaged approximately \$69 per barrel during FY 19.
-The Alaska Department of Revenue's most recent forecast was \$66 per barrel for FY 20 and \$66 per barrel for FY 21.
+Alaska North Slope oil prices averaged approximately \$52 per barrel during FY 2020.
+The Alaska Department of Revenue's most recent forecast was \$37 per barrel for FY 2021 and \$41 per barrel for FY 2022.
 Forecasting oil prices is inherently difficult and very uncertain.

-Although oil prices rose in FY 2019, the major over-riding concern in the oil industry remains uncertainty in price, and the cascading effects throughout the State's economy.
-In terms of oil production, output has stabilized over the past several years, averaging just over 500,000 barrels per day.
+Although oil prices were flat for the first half of FY 2020, the second half of FY 2020 saw a significant drop in oil price due to decline in demand.
+The major over-riding concern in the oil industry remains uncertainty in price, and the cascading effects throughout the State's economy.
+In terms of oil production, output has stabilized over the past several years, averaging around 500,000 barrels per day.
 Although the State uses conservative estimates of future production for planning purposes, potential future developments hold promise that production may continue at current levels or even increase in coming years.
 One example is Oil Search's Pikka unit which could potentially deliver over 100,000 barrels of oil per day and would be a significant event for the future of North Slope oil production.
 Other new developments include ConocoPhillips' Willow project, continued development in the National Petroleum Reserve - Alaska (NPR-A), and opportunities for new drilling within existing fields.

 The economic effect of low oil prices has been compounded by cuts in state government spending.
 Tax credits were significant for several new developments over the past half-decade.
-Statutory changes during the 2016 and 2017 legislative sessions eliminated many of these credits, providing a more stable fiscal regime that the State can afford to maintain in a low price environment.
+Statutory changes during the 2016 and 2017 legislative sessions eliminated many of these credits, providing a more stable fiscal regime that the State can afford to maintain in a low-price environment.